 Contemporary Batik Painting Master

-Henry E. Sumpter was born in rural Myrtle Beach, SC in 1945.
+Henry E. Sumpter was born in suburban Myrtle Beach, SC in 1945.
 At an early age, he enjoyed reading about different people and places from around the world.
 As he roamed freely through the streets and paths of his hometown as a youth, he met many varied personalities due to the burgeoning tourist trade, and the development of a military installation.
 As he grew his interest in art increased, subsequently capturing the attention of one James H. Burroughs, a noted local artist, humanitarian, and philanthropist who knew the likes of Norman Rockwell, and others renowned in the field of art.
 The relationship culminated into a four-year scholarship, and several awards.

 While attending Claflin University, he was introduced to the acclaimed batik master Leo Twiggs, who taught at a neighboring college.
 It was during this time that he became enamored with the batik process.
 During his stint as an army artist during the Vietnam era, he began to exhibit regularly, winning numerous awards for his art in Las Vegas, Memphis, and throughout the South.
 After the Army, he attended graduate school, and has since taught at several schools and colleges in the South, continually refining his art, searching for new and innovative methods in producing batiks for over 40 years.
 His unusual technique may take thousands of hours to complete one work, has evolved from silhouettes and nondescript figurative pieces to full-featured people, and animals in landscape settings.
 The process has led him to develop motifs derived from dreams, television, readings, and a truly vivid imagination centered on places visited; places envisioned and wanting to see, plus an assortment of mystical, mythological, and folksy themes with animals and people, all in serial groupings.
 Henry leaves a great deal of interpretation of his work to the individual viewer.